 Envelope Header format

-The transmission envelope header, as illustrated in Figure 143–5, includes two successive 36-bit transfers over the 25GMII interface.
+The transmission envelope header, as illustrated in Error!
+Reference source not found., includes two successive 36-bit transfers over the 25GMII interface.
 Each 36-bit transfer includes four control bits followed by 32 information bits.
 These information bits contain the envelope header which includes a Start Control Code, a Start Flag bit, a 22-bit Envelope Length field, an Envelope Position Alignment Marker (EPAM) field, two bits (E and S) reserved for encryption purposes, an LLID field, and an 8-bit cyclic redundancy check (CRC8).
 The envelope length represents the number of EQ in the envelope.
 An EQ contains eight octets of information so the length of the envelope header is one EQ.
 The EPAM is used by the receiving MPRS to remove any timing skew that may have occurred during the transmission of the envelope from the transmitting MPRS to the receiving MPRS.
 The LLID field is set to the value of the LLID of the MAC associated with the data in the envelope.
 The CRC8 field is used for error detection within the header and covers all bits in the two 25GMII transfers of the header, including the two 4-bit TXC fields.
 There is one reserved bit (EQ bit 17) and it is set to zero at the transmitter and its value is ignored at the received except for the purposes of calculating the CRC8.
 The envelope header shall use the format show in Table 143- 4.

 Figure 143- 11-Transmission envelope header format